MetalPetal/MetalPetal/README.md

 `MTIImagePromise` protocol provides direct access to the underlying texture and the render context for a step in MetalPetal.

-You can create new input sources or fully custom processing unit by implementing `MTIImagePromise` protocol.
+You can create new input sources or fully custom processing units by implementing the `MTIImagePromise` protocol.
 You will need to import an additional module to do so.

 Objective-C